 Whether you’re in the midst of applying for an SBA loan or were recently declined for one, knowing the reasons why your SBA loan was denied can help you secure funding in the future.

 There are several common reasons to be denied for an SBA loan.
-When lenders evaluate applicants, they consider the 5 C’s of credit, which could present specific disqualification factors.
+When lenders evaluate applicants, they consider the 5 C’s of credit – capital, collateral, character, conditions and capacity – which could present specific disqualification factors.
 Other applicants might not meet the business criteria set forth by the SBA.

 SBA Loan Disqualifications